Legal Redaction

 Productions and disclosure

-Sweep large bundles for the same names, addresses, account numbers, and identifiers across hundreds of PDFs, DOCX files, and scanned exhibits, then review what was caught and what was missed before the release goes out.
+Sweep large bundles for the same names, addresses, account numbers, and identifiers across hundreds of PDFs, Word documents, Excel spreadsheets, PowerPoint decks, and scanned exhibits, then review what was caught and what was missed before the release goes out.

 Client intake and case files